practicalli/blog-cryogen/content/md/posts/london-clojurians-community-a-brief-history.md

 Many people from the London Clojurians community spoke and there was an excellent range of talks.
 From the awe inspring musical creations of overtone, engaging talks on CQRS, Cascalog and lossy Data Warehouses, to the inspiring talks from Rich Hickey (who gave two talks in the end).

-250 attendees eagerly listening to 35 talks over the two days and there were many exciting hallway conversations inbetween talks.
+250 attendees eagerly listening to 35 talks over the two days and there were many exciting hallway conversations between talks.

 [EuroClojure London presentation videos](https://vimeo.com/euroclojure)